hansonkd/StrappedTemplates/README.md

 Objective
 =========

 The objective of this project is to build an easy-to-use, flexible, general purpose, performant templating language.
 Strapped is general purpose and is not necessarily geared towards HTML.
-For example, this README and cabal file is written in Strapp (see `benchmarks/strapped_templates/README.strp` and `examples/make_readme.hs`)
+For example, this README and cabal file is written in Strapped (see `benchmarks/strapped_templates/README.strp` and `examples/make_readme.hs`)

 Quick Start
 ===========